 They are edited in numbered and limited serie.

-A true artistic expression that conveys freedom and inspiration to live a daring and spontaneous life.
+G.KERO is a true artistic expression that conveys freedom and inspiration to live a daring and spontaneous life.

 When we talk about originality, we often hear "what is different from the common, stands out of the ordinary."